Barangaroo Reserve, a Modern Urban Oasis

 Around Barangaroo Reserve

 You can also travel to or from Barangaroo Reserve via The Rocks.
-This tourist precinct and historic area is one of the top attractions in Sydney and it’s lovely to just wander around.
+This tourist precinct and historic area is one of the top attractions in Sydney and it’s a lovely place to just wander around.

 Getting to Barangaroo